Egg bound chicken

 • Worms or parasites

-Symptoms of an Egg Bound Chicken
+Symptoms of an Egg-Bound Chicken

-What to do if your chicken is egg bound
+What to do if your chicken is egg-bound

 • Warm water

-• 1-2 towels
+• 1-2 towels – To dry her off after.

 Step #1.
 Place your chicken in the warm bath, being sure her vent is submerged.
+If your chicken puts up a fight, remain calm and wrap your hands around her body to help her feel more secure.

 Step #6.
 Put her into a dark and quiet area and give her some time to pass the egg.
 We like to use a dog crate for our hens and find this works well.
-If you do not have a create, you can make one with a large box and some chicken wire.
+If you do not have a crate, you can make one with a large box and some chicken wire.

 a blue cardboard box with chicken wire on one side and 2 chickens inside